COVID-19-AI-Research-Project/xDNN/Projects/Python/1/README.md

 sudo unzip ~/Downloads/archive.zip -d ./Model/Data/
 ```

+After the data is extracted cut any 10 images from both class and paste in the [Sample](./Model/Sample) Folder.
+This will be used for the unique image test to actual classification in the real world case scenerio.

 # Data Pre-processing

 In this techniques, we need to process the data for training and testing model.